• Home

 Cote d’Azur

-Or maybe the town of Cagnes-sur-Mar, home to Renoir; or – and this was high on my list – the hilly town of Vence where Matisse designed the Chapelle du Rosaire.
+Or maybe the town of Cagnes-sur-Mar, home to Renoir; or – and this was still high on my list – the hilly town of Vence where Matisse designed the Chapelle du Rosaire.

 French vacation rentals, renting a villa in South of France